-- Billing and payment: receiving reimbursement for items, supports or services not actually rendered; duplicate billing and receiving more reimbursement than is due; and false cost reports - Quality of Care: billing for services that don't meet quality of care standards - Ordered services and medical necessity: providing and keeping

-- reimbursement for unnecessary or unauthorized supports or services - Billing for supports or services with inadequate supporting documentation - Disclosing protected healthcare information - Solicitation or receipt of remuneration for referrals - Credentialing: license expiration, insufficient education or missing continuing education requirements

-CCDA's Compliance Program applies to the following risk areas: billing, reimbursements, ordered services, medical necessity, quality of care, governance, mandatory reporting, credentialing, contractor oversight, and other organizational risks.
+- Billing and payment: receiving reimbursement for items, supports or services not actually rendered; duplicate billing and receiving more reimbursement than is due; and false cost reports - Quality of Care: billing for services that don't meet quality of care standards - Ordered services and medical necessity: providing and keeping reimbursement for unnecessary or unauthorized supports or services - Billing for supports or services with inadequate supporting documentation - Disclosing protected healthcare information - Solicitation or receipt of remuneration for referrals - Credentialing: license expiration, insufficient education or missing continuing education requirements ordered services, medical necessity, quality of care, governance, mandatory reporting, credentialing, contractor oversight, and other organizational risks.
 CCDA is committed to monitoring these risk areas, and ensuring that billing practices, documentation, and service delivery comply with federal and state laws and regulations as well as contractual agreements.